 This post may contain affiliate links, view our disclaimer for details.

 Over the past decade of being vegan, I’ve dabbled with pretty much every vegan egg substitute at one point or another.
 This has led to frustration, confusion, and me learning a lot about what works when and where.
+I’ve decided to put together this baking guide for you all, since not all vegan substitutes are created equal.
+And it can be a bit confusing knowing how and when to use each one.

 NOTE: Not all vegan substitutes work well in every baking application.
 Certain substitutes work best in cakes while others perform wonderfully in custards or pies.